 Day 02: Belgrade

-Our indepth Balkan Mosaic tour starts with a drive through New Belgrade which is located on the left bank of the River Sava.
-Then at the old part of the town we stop at the Memorial Complex of Josip Broz Tito, the legendary president of Yugoslavia.
-On our way to the center of the city we will see the new St. Sava Church, the third largest Orthodox Church in Europe; the Former Federal Assembly Building of Yugoslavia, the Church of St. Marko, the Royal Palaces of the Serbian dynasties until WWII, and Terazije Square.
-In the afternoon we walk from elegant Republic Square, which is surrounded by the National Theatre and the National Museum.
-We will stroll along Knez Mihajlova Street, the main shopping and meeting place.
-We then visit the old quarter, walking by the 'Question mark sign' Inn, Princess Ljubica's Residence, as well as the Patriarchy and the Orthodox Cathedral, and explore at Kalemegdan Fortress, symbol of Belgrade, situated at the confluence of the Sava and Danube rivers.
-We start in the Upper fortress area followed by the Eastern Ward, the Nebojsa Tower, the Baroque Gate of Karl VI, and the remains of the medieval metropolitan palace.
-In the evening we enjoy a welcome dinner at the local Bohemian quarters of Skadarlija with Serbian cuisine and music.
+Our in-depth journey exploring the Balkans starts with a drive through New Belgrade, which is located on the bank of the River Sava.
+After reaching the old town, we stop at the Memorial Complex of Josip Broz Tito, the legendary president of Yugoslavia.
+On our way to the center of the city, we will see the new Saint Sava Church, which is the third largest Orthodox Church in Europe, the Former Federal Assembly Building of Yugoslavia, the Church of Saint Marko, the Royal Palaces of the Serbian dynasties until WWII, and Terazije Square.
+In the afternoon, we walk from elegant Republic Square, which is surrounded by the National Theatre and the National Museum.
+We stroll along Knez Mihajlova Street, the main shopping and meeting place of the city.
+We then visit the old quarter, walking by the 'Question mark sign' Inn and Princess Ljubica's Residence, as well as the Patriarchy and the Orthodox Cathedral.
+Next, we explore at Kalemegdan Fortress, a symbol of Belgrade that has been destroyed and rebuilt many times over the course of its 16 centuries.
+We start in the Upper Fortress area, then explore the Eastern Ward, the Nebojsa Tower, the Baroque Gate of Karl VI, and the remains of the medieval metropolitan palace.
+In the evening, we enjoy a welcome dinner at the local Bohemian quarters of Skadarlija with Serbian cuisine and music.
 (B, D)

 Day 03: Belgrade/Visegrad (BOSNIA & HERZEGOVINA)/Zlatibor (SERBIA) (Drive)